mikolasan/mikolasan.github.io/src/markdown/linux/build-lineage-15.md

 lastModified: 2023-06-24
 ---

+Here is the story of how I started [upgrading Android on my Nvidia Shield tablet](/linux/upgrade-android-on-nvidia-shield) because one day I saw a popup in the app, where I read ebooks from my public library, that soon they will drop support of Android 7.

 ## Setup Docker

 So I open VirtualBox and blow off dust from my Ubuntu 18 virtual machine.
 "Blowing" means I run `apt update && apt upgrade`.
 It's also possible to do everything in a docker container: